noapeled/GloolaServer/README.md

 This can be done either indirectly through Google login, or directly through the server.

 ### Logging in through Google
+A client application logging in through Google must log in against the CLIENT_ID of Gloola Project, which is:

+    798358484692-gr8595jlvqtslqte1gjg3bf8fb1clgg3.apps.googleusercontent.com

-After the client application logs in through Google, all subsequent requests to the Gloola server must carry the Google token.
-The Google token value must be preceded by the string "Google ", and can appear in the request body, as
+After logging in, all subsequent requests to the Gloola server must carry the Google token, preceded by the string "Google ", either in the request body as

     {
         ...
-        token: Google <the_token_obtained_from_google_login>
+        token: Google <the_token_id_obtained_through_google_login>
     }

 or in HTTP header

-    X-ACCESS-TOKEN: Google <the_token_obtained_from_google_login>
+    X-ACCESS-TOKEN: Google <the_token_id_obtained_through_google_login>

 The server then extracts the Gmail address from the Google token, and uses it to identify the user who issues the request.